Beat Pattern Editor User Interface

 (dec trigger-channel)))

-This version of the trigger sends a MIDI note on appropriate beats, allowing the user to control the note and channel numbers through the normal Message section in the Trigger GUI.
+This version of the trigger sends a MIDI note on appropriate beats, allowing the user to control the note and channel numbers through the normal Message section in the Trigger configuration interface.

 If your lighting desk or software works better with a MIDI Controller Change message, you can swap out the Beat Expression code for this variant: